<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 The Role of Labels and Signs in Job Site Security

-The basics of job site security involve installing a security fence around the job site to restrict access.
+The basics of job site security involve installing a security fence around the job site to restrict access and marking it with the appropriate outdoor labels.
 This includes establishing a "clear zone" for at least five feet inside the fence.
 No equipment or materials should be placed within the clear zone.
-The fence should be marked with signs identifying the job site as "No Trespassing" or "Danger -Keep Out" and directing people to the location of gates that allow access.
+The fence should be marked with signs identifying the job site as "No Trespassing" or "Danger - Keep Out" and directing people to the location of gates that allow access.

 Thieves are lazy and will go where theft is easy and the risk low.
 Make sure thieves know your job site is not easy pickings.
 Use signs around your job site to point out obvious security measures such as "Site Monitored By Security Cameras" and "Reward For Stolen Equipment Tips."